Amos 5, 10-15

-This Easter we can celebrate our love for others in the world by buying and choosing Fair Trade products.
+We can celebrate our love for others in the world by buying and choosing Fairtrade products.
 It is by doing so we might be able to help others to live.

 Something to pray

-Today's contributor is Emma Perry, a student at Westminster College, Cambridge.
+Today's contributor is Emma Perry, a former student minister at Westminster College, Cambridge.